FahadImdad/sportster-app/README.md

 For queries, reach out via email: **fahadimdad966@gmail.com**

 ---
-Developed with ❤️ by **Muhammad Fahad Imdad, Bilal Ahmed, Shaheer Wasti, and Huzaifa Mustafa**
+Developed with ❤️ by **Muhammad Fahad Imdad, Bilal Ahmed and Shaheer Wasti**